1jour1vin

 Certified organic and biodynamic

-Traditional and meticulous, very long fermentation (6 weeks) with extraction by punching down.
+Traditional and meticulous, with a very long fermentation period (6 weeks) and extraction through punching down

 Livestock farming

-Aged in 1- and 2-year-old barrels for 18 months, then 6 months in vats
+Aged in first- and second-fill barrels for 18 months, then 6 months in tanks

 Alcohol content